AdaCore/spark2014/docs/develguide/translation_why3.rst

 can benefit from this support.

 The closed form of a static signed integer represents exactly the range of the Ada type.
-It is encoded using an abstract type with of_rep and to_rep functions to convert to and from mathematical integers as well as a range axiom.
+It is encoded using a Why3 range type with an of_rep function to convert from mathematical integers as well as a range axiom.

 As an example, let us look at the following type: